metabolismregulation/metabolismregulation.github.io/pages/help.md

 ## Process "ports"

-In SBGN a process is represented by a square box linked to two connectors, small arcs attached to the centers of opposite sides.
+In SBGN a process is represented by a square box linked to two connectors, small arcs ("antennas") attached to the centers of opposite sides.

 &emsp; <img src="/images/yEd/processglyph150.png" alt="process" style="width:50px;height:50px;">

 There is no dedicated support for such "ports" in yEd at the moment.
-The small archs have to be created by making bend points on the links.
+The small two small "antennas" have to be created by making bend points on the links.
 There is the snap-to-bend-point feature in yEd.
 This feature is to be used to co-position bend points as if they were "ports" of a process so you see two small arcs for each process or a logic operator.

 ## Complex and compartment